kneath/kneath.github.com/_posts/2011-06-28-designing-github-mac.md

   <a href="http://share.kyleneath.com/secrets/08bce2/"><img src="http://assets.warpspire.com/images/githubmac/styleguide.png" alt="The styleguide" /></a>
 </div>

-My plan was to fully flush out this styleguide — but as it happened, [Josh](https://twitter.com/#!/joshaber) was able to implement my designs faster than I could explain them.
+My plan was to fully flesh out this styleguide — but as it happened, [Josh](https://twitter.com/#!/joshaber) was able to implement my designs faster than I could explain them.
 Still, I think it was a good exercise to explain my thinking for the designs — if anything for my own personal benefit.

 ## The aesthetic